Santa Muerte: History

 Veneration of Santa Muerte was documented in the 1940s in working-class neighborhoods in Mexico City, such as Tepito.
+The new religious movement of Santa Muerte first came to widespread popular attention in Mexico in August 1998, when police arrested the notorious gangster Daniel Arizmendi López and discovered a shrine to the saint in his home.
+Widely reported in the press, this discovery inspired the common association between Santa Muerte, violence, and criminality in Mexican popular consciousness.
 At present, Santa Muerte can be found throughout Mexico and also across the United States and Central America.
 There are videos, websites, and music composed in honor of this folk saint.
-The new religious movement of Santa Muerte first came to widespread popular attention in Mexico in August 1998, when police arrested the notorious gangster Daniel Arizmendi López and discovered a shrine to the saint in his home.
-Widely reported in the press, this discovery inspired the common association between Santa Muerte, violence, and criminality in Mexican popular consciousness.

 Since 2001, there has been "meteoric growth" in Santa Muerte belief, largely due to her reputation for performing miracles.
-She has roughly 12 million adherents, with the great majority of concentrated in Mexico, the US, and Central America.
 In the late 2000s, the founder of Mexico's first Santa Muerte church, David Romo, estimated that there were around 5 million devotees in Mexico, constituting approximately 5% of the country's population.

 By the late 2000s, Santa Muerte had become Mexico's second-most popular saint, after Saint Jude, and had come to rival the country's "national patroness", the Virgin of Guadalupe.
 The meteoric rise of this new religious movement has engendered considerable controversy.
-In March 2009 the Mexican army demolished 40 roadside shrines near the U.S. border. c.
-2005, the new religious movement was brought to the United States by Mexican and Central American immigrants, and by 2012 had tens of thousands of followers throughout the country, primarily in cities with large Mexican and Mexican-American populations.
-As of 2016-2017, devotion to Santa Muerte is the fastest-growing new religious movement in the world, with an estimated 12 million followers, and the single fastest-growing new religious movement in the Americas.
+In March 2009, the Mexican Army demolished 40 roadside shrines near the U.S. border.
+Around 2005, the new religious movement was brought to the United States by Mexican and Central American immigrants, and by 2012 had tens of thousands of followers throughout the country, primarily in cities with large Mexican and Mexican-American populations.
+As of 2016-2017, devotion to Santa Muerte was the fastest-growing new religious movement in the world, with an estimated 12 million followers, and the single fastest-growing new religious movement in the Americas.
 The COVID-19 pandemic saw further growth in the new religious movement as many believed that she would protect them against the virus.